jbauers/docker-nginx-certbot/README.md

 ## Why?

-One day, when I'm less lazy, I'd like to fix the FIXME and maybe have a look at the regex stuff.
 For now I just wanted something more standard than the provided one and use an Alpine base.
 I also prefer a `./run.sh` over `docker-compose up` and there's some HSTS and cache stuff in here.